 Bonding (Symbiosis) Stage

-In Ellyn Bader’s couples therapy approach, a couple bonds early and falls in romantic love.
-They focus on their similarities and don’t want to be reminded of their differences, although intellectually they realize they have differences.
+In Ellyn Bader’s couples therapy approach, a couple bonds early and falls into romantic love.
+They focus on their similarities and don’t want to be reminded of their differences, although intellectually, they realize they have differences.
 Regardless, it doesn’t appear to matter in this bonding stage.
 They are “soul mates” who are “destined to be together.”

-Sex is usually at a high frequency, and they become inseparable, maybe threatening other friendships.
-Some call it the Limerence Phase.
+Sex is usually highly frequent, and the couple becomes inseparable, maybe threatening other friendships.
+Some call this the Limerence Phase.
 Whatever it is called, it is intoxicating, marvelous, and engulfing.
 Bonding is an important stage for babies, mothers, and couples.
-Intimate physical touch, like cuddling, sleeping intertwined, and sex reconnect us to our earliest roots as humans.
+Intimate physical touch, like cuddling, sleeping intertwined, and sex, reconnects us to our earliest roots as humans.

 Differentiating Stage